pluralsight/guides/published/front-end-javascript/react-vs-angular-2/article.md

 ![react data flow](https://raw.githubusercontent.com/pluralsight/guides/master/images/032be950-9bac-4a65-9bba-0a33089aad37.png)
 *Flux data flow*

-React uses [Flux](https://facebook.github.io/flux/docs/overview.html) as a way of constructing its applications.
+React uses [Flux](https://facebook.github.io/flux/docs/overview.html) to construct its applications.
 Each action is sent to a dispatcher, which sends the new information to stores.
-Stores then update (mutate) the information  and send it down to the views (controller-views), which listen for changes.
+The stores then update (mutate) the information and send it down to the views (controller-views), which listen for changes.

 ### Redux